East Carolina University School of Dental Medicine

-East Carolina University School of Dental Medicine is the dental school at East Carolina University.
-It is North Carolina's second dental school, which enrolled its inaugural class in the fall of 2011.
-ECU SoDM was established to address the shortage of dentists in the rural regions across North Carolina.
+East Carolina University School of Dental Medicine is the dental school at East Carolina University and the second dental school in North Carolina.
+It admitted its first cohort in fall 2011 and was created to help reduce the shortage of dentists in the state’s rural communities.
 It serves North Carolina statewide by educating more dentists, with the primary focus of student recruitment being students who desire to return to rural and underserved areas to provide oral health care.

 The SoDM built 8 community service learning centers located in rural and underserved areas throughout the state.
 The students will complete nine-week rotations at the service learning centers during their final year of study.

 History

 Ledyard E. Ross Hall; The main clinical facility of East Carolina University School of Dental Medicine.

 The first mention of a School of Dental Medicine came from Phyllis Horns, then Interim Vice Chancellor for Health Sciences.
 On March 19, 2002, Vice Chancellor Horns announced at the Faculty Senate that ECU was looking into pursuing a Dental School.

 On July 12, 2002 a feasibility study was reported at The University of North Carolina Board of Governors (UNC BOG) meeting at the request of Governor Mike Easley who noted fewer dentists in North Carolina were accepting Medicaid patients.
 It recommended the establishment of an academic dental department to support the expanded residency program, and a residency program in pediatric dentistry at East Carolina University.
 However, consultants cited cost as an obstacle of pursuing the school at the current time.

 North Carolina is 47th in the nation in terms of dentists per capita and is especially lacking in dentists in the eastern part of the state.
 There are four counties, Tyrrell, Jones, Hyde and Camden without any primary practicing dentists.
 To remedy this situation, East Carolina and UNC-Chapel Hill have jointly developed a plan to increase the number of dentists in the state and established the ECU School of Dental Medicine.